pavelfrolovvvvv1234-debug/host-land/frontend/blog/articles/turbovds-vs-regular-vds.md

     **Q: Do both have the same abuse protection?**

-    A: Both offer abuse-resistant policies with manual review and DMCA-ignored handling.
+    A: Both offer bulletproof policies with manual review and DMCA-ignored handling.
 TurboVDS provides faster abuse ticket processing (<24h vs 48h) and dedicated account management, but core abuse policies are similar.

     ## Frequently Asked Questions